smitha-2020/Nestjs-React-TypeORM/README.md

 ## Tools Used
 - Backend- Nestjs,TypeORM
 - Frontend -React, React-bootstrap, chartjs, react-hook-form
-- Database - Mysql
+- Database - Mysql which is Dockerized
-- Docker

 ## Steps to duplicate
 - cd root directory and docker-compose up